lborocs/22cob290-part2-team-07/design/Report/report.md

 Initially, the biggest help provided by Nuxt in our project was the provision of a structured filing system which split up the system's pages, components and assets, among other things, which allowed us as a development team to find and manage the code much more efficiently.
 Additionally, Nuxt came with a set of pre-configured build tools such as CSS pre-processors which we used in our project to implement SASS, making it easier to write and maintain styles for the application.

 All these libraries assisted in meeting the requirements in many different aspects.
-We were able to easily produce a responsive design (requirements.md 13.1) and make elements reactive to provide up to date and accurate information ,for example the kanban board (requirements.md 6.3)<!-- could link these? if its possible-->, just to name a few of the requirements hit due to these libraries.
+We were able to easily produce a responsive design[^req-13] and make elements reactive to provide up to date and accurate information, for example the kanban board[^req-06], just to name a few of the requirements hit due to these libraries.

 ## Prisma and database design